aaaboypop/EZ-log.AHK/README.md

 Key is FunctionName or Group of action name you want to log \
 LogLevel it's like a layer, just set them as same level you want to log

+> ProfileName and Key Naming it's same as variable (eg. no space)

 Don't understand? just try to use with you self

 now! you have 2 option to use